 - Implement the Assessment Reporting and Recording calendar in line with EMB Electronic Mark Book Entry.
-Utilise AFL assessment methods which are matched to the needs of all students in the school/department and record on the Electronic MarkBook at agreed calendared points. - Understand the differences in the Calendar between AfL and Summative Assessment Points lead teams on implementation.

-- Ensure compliance with the schools Assessment, Reporting and Recording calendar within each subject area.
+Utilise AFL assessment methods which are matched to the needs of all students in the school/department and record on the Electronic MarkBook at agreed calendared points. - Understand the differences in the Calendar between AfL and Summative Assessment Points lead teams on implementation. - Ensure compliance with the schools Assessment, Reporting and Recording calendar within each subject area.
 Ensure staff understand the differences in the data reporting cycles between Key Stages and Year groups.
-Referral of concerns to Associate headteacher with responsibility for Assessment to training support and compliance. - Evaluate progress made by cohort, class, Groups, RMG ethnicity in relation to baseline data. - Use the data from school assessment target setting CATs/FFT/Oxford Analytics Systems along with tracking attainment/progress data against National outcomes to inform curriculum planning.
-Particular focus on progress 8 scores KS2 -KS4 - Use internal and external Analytical tools for self-evaluation and target setting, Progresso/4Matrix, ASP, IDSR, FFT and LA Value Added Reports. - Ensure teachers use a range of assessment methods confidently and appropriately e.g. observing students, questioning, listening, assessing pieces of work and administering structured Cumulative tests. - Allocate department time to the monitoring and review of the assessment information. - Ensure teachers are fully aware of, and use appropriate current guidance from QCA. - Develop a portfolio of student outcomes as evidence of shared standards and a demonstration of professional judgements.
-This will principally be evidenced through book/file sampling - To share assessment criteria in student speak and incorporating Target standards for use at KS3 and fine grading of assessments at KS4 on GCSE grading methodologies. - At KS3 record progress against target standards set for KS3.
-At KS 4 tracking is measured against end of KS4 target.
-Consideration of subject progress scores is also required at Summative assessment points.
-Expected Progress being the basic expectation for all (80% cohort at or above expected progress).
+Referral of concerns to Associate headteacher with responsibility for Assessment to training support and compliance. - Evaluate progress made by cohort, class, Groups, ethnicity in relation to baseline data. - Use the data from school assessment target setting CATs/FFT/Oxford Analytics Systems along with tracking attainment/progress data against National outcomes to inform curriculum planning.
+Particular focus on progress 8 scores KS2 -KS4 - Use internal and external Analytical tools for self-evaluation and target setting, Progresso/4Matrix RaiseOnLine, ASP, IDSR, FFT and LA Value Added Reports. - Ensure teachers use a range of assessment methods confidently and appropriately e.g. observing students, questioning, listening, assessing pieces of work and administering structured Cumulative tests. - Allocate department time to the monitoring and review of the assessment information. - Ensure teachers are fully aware of, and use appropriate current guidance from QCA. - Develop a portfolio of student outcomes as evidence of shared standards and a demonstration of professional judgements.
+This will principally be evidenced through book/file sampling - To share assessment criteria in student speak and incorporating Target standards for use at KS3 and fine grading of assessments at KS4 on GCSE grading methodologies. - In English, Maths & Science, record progress against target standards KS2-KS3 and at KS2-KS4 focus is directed to progress 8 and subject progress scores.
+Equivalence of 3L or Positive VA being the basic expectation for all.
 Flightpaths are generated to ensure outstanding outcomes for all students regardless of starting points or cohort.
-This progress is translated to GCSE grading systems using available data either externally or internally sourced. - Take all appropriate actions to ensure the quality of curriculum planning and implementation is effective so that assessment outcomes leads to positive Value-Added in the 6th form - Quality-assure the reports and targets written by subject teachers. - Ensure all teachers use the standard assessment feedback proforma at KS5 - Ensure the purpose, validity and reliability of the assessments set in the subject - Make use of Transition Matrices (TM) at KS4 for analyses and intervention, monitored from national TM data.
+This progress is translated to GCSE grading systems using available data either externally or internally sourced.

+- Take all appropriate actions to ensure the quality of teaching, learning and assessment leads to positive Value-Added in the 6th form - Quality-assure the reports and targets written by subject teachers. - Ensure all teachers use the standard assessment feedback proforma at KS5 - Ensure the purpose, validity and reliability of the assessments set in the subject - Make use of Transition Matrices (TM) at KS4 for analyses and intervention, monitored from national TM data.
 TMs are replaced with Progress scores benchmarked against 2019 until national data stabilises. - HOD will monitor class level data by year group to identify areas of concern or celebration and communicate these findings within the department and with attached SLT. - HOD/HOF will plan and support departmental interventions to address areas of concern. - To ensure strict adherence to the standards and regulations relating to the delivery of subject specific Controlled Assessments, Practical Examinations, Speaking and Listening or any other public examination component.
 Concerns or requests for CPD to support this to be communicate clearly through to deputy head with responsibility for examinations and Assessments.
 Ref Non Examinations Policy 2020.